mihaiconstantin/tariffs/README.md

 # Load the package.
 library(tariff)

-# Set your tariff rates.
-tariff(
-    # 50% tariff on `Rcpp`.
+# 50% tariff on `Rcpp`—been stealing too fast from us.
-    Rcpp = 50,
+import(Rcpp, tariff = 50)

-    # 200% tariff on `tidyverse`.
+# 200% tariff on `tidyverse`—this's been going on for too long.
-    tidyverse = 200,
+import(tidyverse, tariff = 200)

-    # 150% tariff on `lme4`.
+# 30% tariff on `lme4` because it's dying anyway.
-    lme4 = 150
-)
+import(lme4, tariff = 30)
 ```

-Now, every time you import `Rcpp`, `tidyverse`, or `lme4`, the import will be
-*tariffed*.
-A beautiful, strong tariff.
-We're talking 50% slower for
+When you use `tariff::import()`, you're not just importing a package—you're
+enforcing a TARIFF.
+A real one.
+The only one that matters.
+Forget `library()`
+and `require()`.
+Those are for globalists.
+This is how we bring back your CPU
+cycles.
+With the code above we're slapping a 50% tariff on `Rcpp`—because,
-`Rcpp`—which, frankly, was too fast anyway—, 200% for `tidyverse`, and 150% for
+frankly, it was importing way too fast.
+Totally unfair.
+200% on
-`lme4`.
-We are brining back the CPU cycles to your codebase.
-Your functions will
+`tidyverse`—they've been taking advantage of us for YEARS.
+Not anymore.
+30% on
+`lme4`—we're doing it a favor, trust me.
+Your scripts will run slower—but
-run slower, but better.
-This is a TREMENDOUS win for your codebase.
-We’re making
+stronger.
+This is how we take back control.
+This is a TREMENDOUS win for your
-your codebase GREAT again!
+codebase.

 ## How It Works

-When you import a package that has a tariff, the following happens:
+When you import a package with a tariff, the following happens:

 1. `tariff` measures how long the original import takes
 2. `tariff` makes the import take longer based on your tariff percentage